Livvytish/algorithms-and-analysis/1-algorithms-analysis-and-fundemental-data-structures.md

 ## Exercises 1.2

-### 4. What is analgorithm design technique?
+### 4. What is an algorithm design technique?
 What is a pseudocode?
 Describe how you would prove the correctness of an algorithm.

+- **Algorithm design technique** - Also known as 'strategy' or 'paradigm'.
+Is a **general approach** to **solving problems algorithmically** that is **applicable to a variety of problems** from different areas of computing.
+  - General approach
+  - Solving problems algorithmically
+  - Applicable to variety of problems

+- **Pseudocode** is the spanglish of the coding world.
+There is no officially defined pseudocode in existence.
+Its a mixture of english and use of coding logic that anyone with basic programming skills should understand.

+- A correct algorithm is an algorithm that works for any and all legitimate inputs.

-5. Describe the standard algorithm for finding the decimal representation of a positive binary number a. inEnglish. b. in a pseudocode.
+### 5. Describe the standard algorithm for finding the decimal representation of a positive binary number

+#### a. in English.
+#### b. in a pseudocode.

-6. Describe the algorithm used by a telephone to place a phone call.
+### 6. Describe the algorithm used by a telephone to place a phone call.
 (You may give your description in either English or a pseudocode, whichever you find more convenient.)

-7. What are the qualities that an algorithm should possess?
+### 7. What are the qualities that an algorithm should possess?
 Explain the various steps involved in converting an algorithm into code.
-8. Give an example of a problem other than computing the prime number for which you know more than one algorithm.
-Computing the greatest common